rbm2014/aws-msk-kafka-python-lambda/README.md

 # AWS Lambda Functions for Kafka Consumer and Producer

+### Note
+> **Disclaimer:** Please note that while using any AWS service, you may incur costs associated with data usage, network charges, or other expenses.
+We want to emphasize that we are not responsible for any costs that may arise from your use of this service.
+It is your responsibility to be aware of and manage any associated costs.
+> These are NOT production codes, it is a way to test the functionality of MSK using AWS Lambda

 ## Overview

 This repository contains two AWS Lambda functions designed to interact with an Amazon Managed Streaming for Apache Kafka (MSK) cluster.
 These functions serve as a Kafka consumer and producer, respectively.